GispoCoding/lih_api_manual/docs/index.md

 !!! info "For Developers"
     Ready to build?
 Jump to our [**Technical Implementation Guide**](build/step-by-step.md) for hands-on development.

+## About Location Innovation Hub

+The [**Location Innovation Hub**](https://locationinnovationhub.eu) is a centre of expertise for location information and technology, offering free coaching for small and medium-sized enterprises and public administrations.

+We provide comprehensive support in:

+- **Business Development** - Strategic guidance for location-based ventures
+- **Technology Adoption** - Help with implementing new geospatial technologies
+- **Funding Opportunities** - Assistance in finding and securing project funding
+- **Market Intelligence** - Industry insights and networking opportunities

+Our work is coordinated by the [**Finnish Geospatial Research Institute (FGI)**](https://www.maanmittauslaitos.fi/en/research), and our services are delivered through an extensive network of expert partners across Europe.

+---

 ## Manual Structure

 This manual is organized into seven focused sections: